InsertKoinIO/koin/docs/reference/koin-core/dsl-update.md

 ## Injected Parameters

 With such kind of declaration, you can still use injected parameters.
-Koin will look in injected parameters and current dependencies to try inject your constructor.
+Koin will look in injected parameters and current dependencies to try to inject into your constructor.

 Like following: